What is graphene?

 How can I receive graphene for my product development?

-Best is first to contact General Graphene to discuss your individual need.
+If you are looking to acquire graphene for product development, it is best is first to contact General Graphene to discuss your individual need.

 Typically, we like to discuss the project before providing samples.
 We want to do all we can to ensure that industries new to graphene, have a positive experience and develop new systems efficiently and at low development cost.
 The application development process is often new and demanding and requires a level of knowledge and experience exchange to get the product right.
 Therefore, our preferred business model is to engage in development agreements to maximize the efficiency of a new product development program.